jsknight/quick_quiz/README.md

-# quick_quiz
+# Quick Quiz
-Quick Quiz a small React Native app to keep your brain sharp.
+A small React Native app to keep your brain sharp.

 ### Running the app